bebbieyin/defect_classification/readme.md

 # Defect Classification in Factory with XGBoost

+## Introduction

+This project aims to classify whether an item in a factory's production line is considered as a defect.
+The notebook contains thoughts and processes througout the project.
+Including the feature engineering, data understanding, motivations behind the methods used, handling the imbalanced class problem.

 ## Dataset Description
 - Example of Product Name : I-B-XA1207672-190701-00494.
 - ID = PROX TRAZ = it's a unique code given to the product.